Information about the ship M/S Stockholm

 The M/S Stockholm was built in 1953 at the Helsingborg shipyard for the Swedish National Maritime Administration.
-In 1998 she started her career as a passenger ship and has been exploring the Arctic waters of Svalbard every summer since.
+In 1998 she started her career as a passenger ship.
 The Swedish crew of seven is led by a Swedish Captain.

 Overall length: 40.08 m

 Gross Tonnage: 361 GRT

 The bar is located in the lounge and carries a selection of wine, spirits, beer and soft drinks.
 Coffee and tea are available around the clock.
 During this expedition drinks on board the ship will be included in the price.

 There is an open bridge policy on board and passengers are welcome to visit the bridge at all times.
 We ask you to pay respect to the Captain’s orders, especially during difficult navigation and when mooring.

 There are six passenger cabins on board.
 They are all outside cabins with portholes and all have private WC and shower.
 Each cabin has a fitted wardrobe with hangers, a bunk bed, a mirror and a bookshelf.
 Hairdryers are found onboard, shareable between cabins.

 The ship can be contacted on Iridium Satellite Phone, should mobile phone reception be bad.
 You will receive contact information for the ship together with your final information.
 Please note: There is no internet access on board.